The mirror conjecture for minuscule flag varieties: Preliminaries

 The minuscule nodes for each irreducible root system are listed in Figure \ref{fig:minuscule}.
-Our conventions follow the Bourbaki numbering, see~\cite{bourbaki:lie7-9}*{Chap.~VIII, \S7.4, Prop.~8}.
+Our conventions follow the Bourbaki numbering, see~\cite{bourbaki:lie7-9}*{Chap.VIII, \S7.4, Prop.8}.

 If $G$ is simply-laced then a minuscule node is also cominuscule.
 Thus the coefficient of $\alpha_\i$ in every root $\alpha \in R^+$ is $\leq 1$.
-This means that the nilradical of $P$ is abelian, hence by Borel--deSiebenthal theory, $G/P$ is a compact Hermitian symmetric space, see e.g.~\cite{Gross:minuscule-principalsl2}.
+This means that the nilradical of $P$ is abelian, hence by Borel--de Siebenthal theory, $G/P$ is a compact Hermitian symmetric space; see e.g.,~\cite{Gross:minuscule-principalsl2}.